GeoscienceAustralia/vaws/docs/source/glossary.rst

         terrain height multiplier

     patch
-        a set of influence coefficients for a connection
+        a set of revised influence coefficients for a connection

     |qz|
         free stream wind pressure